Location

 Washington, D.C.
 20001

-Craig is a member of the American Society of Mechanical Engineers’ Council on Standards and Certification, which establishes and maintains ASME safety and performance standards, and monitors their implementation globally.
-Additionally, he serves on the International Standards Organization’s U.S. Technical Advisory Committee 265 for carbon sequestration technologies.
+Hart serves on the American Society of Mechanical Engineers’ Committee on Sustainability as well as on its Council on Standards and Certification, which establishes and maintains ASME safety and performance standards and monitors their implementation globally.
+Additionally, he is a member of the International Organization for Standardization’s U.S. Technical Advisory Committees TC-298 for rare earth elements, TC-333 for lithium, PC-348 for sustainable rare materials and TC-265 for carbon sequestration technologies.

-Craig earned a PhD from the Massachusetts Institute of Technology researching decarbonization paths with the aim of preventing dangerous climate change, a bachelor’s and a law degree from the University of California at Berkeley, and a master’s in economics from New York University.
+Hart earned a PhD from the Massachusetts Institute of Technology, a bachelor’s and law degree from the University of California at Berkeley, and a master’s in economics from New York University.

 Audience Menu